 The Bardstown Police, with the help of Kentucky State troopers, launched a full-scale investigation.
 Murder, outside domestic situations, was almost unheard of in the small town and people didn’t ambush and kill police officers.
 The scene yielded nothing beyond discarded shotgun shells and no one came forward with information, despite a hefty reward.
 Police Chief Rick McCubbin had little to offer and when questioned, could say only that Officer Jason Ellis was ambushed and murdered by a person, or persons, unknown.
 He couldn’t say if the intended target was Ellis himself, or if someone had simply set out to kill a law enforcement officer and Ellis was the unlucky victim.
 Investigators questioned family, friends and acquaintances, but came up with nothing of a suspicious nature.
-Members of the Bardstown Money Gang were scrutinized because Ellis had arrested at least three of its members, but produced no suspects.
+Members of the Bardstown Money Gang were scrutinized because Ellis had arrested at least three of its number, but produced no suspects.

 Then came the threat.
 The Bardstown Police received a letter indicating Ellis was merely the first victim and other officers would be targeted; this brought the FBI into the investigation.
 Agents examined the document and concluded it wasn’t written by the killer.
 The reward leading to an arrest was increased; still, no one came forward.

 Two months later, on August 10, 2013, when Brant Sheckles, a 23-year-old black thug, was arrested for fighting at a party, he hinted that he was either involved in the shooting of Officer Ellis, or knew who did it.
 “You saw what happened to one of you all when you crossed us,” he boasted.
 A known member of the Bardstown Money Gang who had a string of arrests for drugs and violence, Sheckles was known to “run his mouth,” nevertheless, his allegations were taken seriously.
 The State Police found no evidence that Sheckles was involved in, or knew anything about, the death of Jason Ellis.
-But there were those in Bardstown who wondered if there were other reasons law enforcement dismissed Sheckles’ claims.
-He was, after all, the nephew of Bardstown mayor, Bill Sheckles, and, according to some, everybody knew the Sheckles administration and the police were rotten to the core.
+But there were those in Bardstown who wondered if there were other reasons law enforcement dismissed the gang member’s claims.
+He was, after all, the nephew of Bardstown mayor, Bill Sheckles, and, according to some, everybody knew the Sheckles administration and police were rotten to the core.
 (In November 2014, Sheckles lost his bid for reelection to John Royalty, but in 2016, Sheckles was elected to the city council.
-In December 2016, Mayor Royalty was criticized for his plan to reorganize the police department in the wake of the murder of Officer Ellis and others and the disappearance of Crystal Rogers.)
+In December 2016, Mayor Royalty was criticized for his plan to reorganize the police department in the wake of the murder of Officer Ellis, other unsolved killings and the disappearance of Crystal Rogers.)

 In the months following the policeman’s murder, Bardstown residents reacted differently to what seemed to be the senseless killing of a local man.
 Some were terrified, others grief-stricken and all seemed to have an opinion.
 There were those who were convinced it was an inside job after Chief McCubbins admitted that, based on the bullet trajectory, a “degree of tactical precision” was required.
 This meant whoever did the shooting had to be well-versed in the use of firearms and an excellent shot – and who knew firearms and could shoot better than officers of the law?
 People also questioned why the shooting occurred on the one night Ellis was without his police dog – an animal that could easily have scaled the hill on which the shooter was hidden and taken him down.
 Who would have known better than Ellis’s fellow officers that the dog wouldn’t be in his car at that time?
 A number of locals insisted that because he was shot on his regular route home, it was reasonable to assume he was the intended target.
 Another tale making the rounds was that some members of the Bardstown police force were in cahoots with a Mexican drug cartel and Ellis found out what was going on.
 There was even a foul rumor that Ellis’s wife, Amy, was having an affair with McCubbins and the police chief was behind her husband’s murder.